igilfillan/acuris-autocomplete/README.md

 ### `npm test`

 To start the test runner, type 'npm test'.
-After the test runner starts **press 'a'**.
+After the test runner starts **press 'a'** to run all tests.

 ## Folder structure